Gauge equivalence for complete $L_{\infty}$-algebras: Preliminaries on - and -algebras

 For our purposes, $V$ will often be a pseudocompact vector space instead of discrete.
 In this case, an $L_{\infty}$-structure, $A_{\infty}$-structure, etc., on $V$ is defined by replacing the complete cdga $\widehat{S}\Sigma^{-1}V^*$ in \cref{def:inftystr} with the cdga $S\Sigma^{-1}V^*$, and replacing the complete dga $\widehat{T}\Sigma^{-1}V^*$ with the dga $T\Sigma^{-1}V^*$.

 Throughout this paper we will use the language of Quillen's closed model categories~\cite{qui69}; see~\cite{ds95} for a review.
 We will consider the categories of cdgas and dgas with the model category structures of~\cite{hin97}, in which the weak equivalences are quasi-isomorphisms and the fibrations are degreewise surjections.
-All objects are fibrant, and cdgas of the form $SV$ are cofibrant if they are Sullivan cdgas.
+All objects are fibrant, and the cofibrant objects are described as below.